China: More young people reject marriage – DW – 07/03/2023

 In China, an increasing number of young people, especially women born in the 1990s and 2000s, have become indifferent to the societal expectation of marrying early.

-According to the latest China Census Yearbook, the average age of first marriages in the country in 2020 was 28.6, nearly 4 years older than in 2010.
+According to the latest China Census Yearbook, the average age of first marriages in the country in 2020 was 28.6, nearly four years older than in 2010.

 Why do women in China especially resist marriage?